AgoraIO-Community/agora-mediapipe-readyplayerme/docs/GUIDE.md

 ![](/docs/images/Intro-Demo.gif "Real-Time Avatars with Agora")

 Real-time virtual avatars traditionally required complex motion capture equipment and sophisticated software, often making them inaccessible to everyday users and independent creators.
-However, artificial intelligence has changed this status quo as well.
+However, this is another area where artificial intelligence is changing the status quo.
 With advancements in computer vision, it's now possible to run sophisticated AI algorithms on-device that can accurately capture and translate human facial gestures into digital form in real-time.

 In this walkthrough, we'll look at how to integrate 3D virtual avatars into your [Agora](https://www.agora.io) live streams using [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) and 3D avatars from [ReadyPlayerMe](https://readyplayer.me/).
 Whether you're looking to enhance audience engagement or just add a fun, creative twist to your app's video calls/live broadcasts, this guide will provide you with the necessary steps to bring 3D virtual personas to life.